OctaMarina/AWS-Cloud-Solution-Arhitect/1. AWS Cloud Tehnical Essentials/Module1/notes.md

 ---

 ## Ways to Interact with the AWS API
+Every action you make in AWS is an API call

 - **AWS Management Console**
 - **AWS Command Line Interface (CLI)**
 - **AWS SDKs (Software Development Kits)**

+---
+## Authentication vs Authorization

+- **Authentication**: Verifies *who you are*.
+  - Example: logging in with email & password, tokens, or biometrics.
+  - Answers: *“Are you who you say you are?”*

+- **Authorization**: Defines *what you can do*.
+  - Example: permissions to read, edit, delete, or create resources in AWS.
+  - Answers: *“What actions can you perform?”*

+## AWS Root User

+- The **root user** is the first identity created with an AWS account.
+- It uses the account’s email and password to sign in.
+- Has **full access** to all AWS services and resources.
+---
+# IAM (Identity and Access Management)

+- **IAM** is a web service for managing access to your AWS account and resources.
+- Provides a centralized view of **who/what can sign in (authentication)** and **what they can do (authorization)**.
+- Allows sharing access without exposing root credentials.
+- Supports **granular permissions** (e.g., giving a user read-only access to specific resources).

+An IAM user represents a person or service that interacts with AWS

+## IAM Groups

+- An **IAM group** is a collection of IAM users.
+- All users in a group **inherit the group’s permissions**.
+- Best practice for organizing users by role (e.g., *developers*, *security*, *admins*).
+- Makes it easy to add/remove/change user permissions at scale.
+- Key points:
+  - Groups can have many users.
+  - Users can belong to many groups.
+  - Groups cannot contain other groups.
+- New IAM identities start with **no permissions by default**.
+Access is granted using **IAM policies**.

+## IAM Policies

+- **IAM policies** define permissions for users, groups, and roles.
+- When a request is made, AWS checks all attached policies to decide if it is **allowed or denied**.
+- Example: a developer in the *developers group* inherits group policies + their own user policies.

+---
+# IAM BEST PRACTICES

+## Lock Down the AWS Root User
+- Do **not** share root credentials.
+- Delete root user access keys.
+- Enable **MFA** on the root account.

+## Principle of Least Privilege
+- Grant only the **minimum permissions** needed for a task.
+- Add more permissions only when necessary.

+## Use IAM Appropriately
+- IAM secures access to **AWS resources** within one account.
+- Not for website user sign-in/sign-up or OS/network security.

+## Use IAM Roles When Possible
+- Roles provide **temporary credentials** (15 min – 36 hrs).
+- Easier to manage than long-term user credentials.

+## Consider Using an Identity Provider (IdP)
+- Centralizes identity management for organizations.
+- Supports federation via AWS IAM Identity Center or third-party IdPs.
+- Example: manage a single employee identity across multiple AWS accounts.

+## Consider AWS IAM Identity Center
+- Provides a **single sign-on (SSO) portal** for multiple AWS accounts and apps.
+- Syncs users/groups from third-party IdPs.
+- Separates identity management from AWS for stronger security.